David Xiaoyu Xu

 Nowadays it's standard practice that lead banks use bookbuilding to discover investor demand and to adjust loan spreads in the syndication process.
 We find these pricing adjustments highly informative about future loan performance, which suggests nonbank investors have private information about borrower credit quality that is not reflected in bank-proposed loan terms.

-Our observation on the Millennium Health 2014 Deal , where the borrower's fraud led to investor lawsuits against the lead bank and a federal court ruling in 2023 that leveraged loans are not securities.
+Our observation on the 2014 Millennium Health Deal , where the borrower's fraud led to investor lawsuits against the lead bank and a 2023 federal court ruling that "leveraged loans are not securities".

 Information Acquisition by Mutual Fund Investors: Evidence from Stock Trading Suspensions (with Clemens Sialm)

-Liquidity created by open-end funds' demandable shares motivates investors to acquire firm-specific information on illiquid assets in fund portfolios.
-We show this acquired information generates informative quantity changes ("flows") before the information incorporates into asset prices.
+Mutual funds increasingly provide investors with access to illiquid assets such as corporate debt, PE, and real estate.
+We show the liquidity created by these funds' demandable shares motivates investors to acquire information on illiquid assets in fund portfolios.
+This channel generates informative quantity changes ("flows") before the information incorporates into asset prices.

 The Geography of Information Acquisition (with Honghui Chen, Yuanyu Qu, Tao Shen, and Qinghai Wang), Journal of Financial and Quantitative Analysis, 2022

-An empirical setting where investment professionals' acquisition of private information is observed.
-We examine how they react to exogenous shocks to the cost of acquiring information.
+A setting where investment professionals' acquisition of private information is observable.
+We use this setting to examine how they react to exogenous shocks to the cost of acquiring information.

 Subsumes my second-year paper, previously circulated as: